splitrb/split/README.md

 ### Redis Caching

 In some high-volume usage scenarios, Redis load can be incurred by repeated fetches for fairly static data.
-Enabling caching will reduce this load, but require a restart for changes to experiment definitions to take effect.
+Enabling caching will reduce this load.

  ```ruby
 Split.configuration.cache = true